snadams/MBA/MBA655 - Financial Management & Strategy/Notes/week-8-capital-structure.md

 * Equity helps firms overcome the *agency costs of outside debt*.
   * **asset substitution**: promising to invest in a safe asset to obtain a return reflecting low risk but then substituting a riskier asset that offers the possibility of a higher return
     * This arises from the fact that if companies are in financial distress, shareholders have everything to gain on a gamble that can net a profit, than playing it safe in an investment that only affects debt holders.
-  * **underinvestment**: when a leveraged company foregoes valuable investment opportunities because debt holders would capture a portion of the benefits of the project, leaving insufficient returns to shareholders
+  * **underinvestment**: when a leveraged company foregos valuable investment opportunities because debt holders would capture a portion of the benefits of the project, leaving insufficient returns to shareholders

 Trade-off model expresses a levered firm's value in terms of an unlevered firm's value as adjusted for by the present values of tax shield, bankruptcy costs, and the agency costs of debt and equity.